 • 0% refund or 0% credit towards future course. *

 Only one rescheduling per student will be permitted.

 Rescheduled dates are at the discretion of SailNashville.

 Termination of class

 SailNashville adheres to the Metro Parks and Recreation Participants Code of Conduct, which is found at: https://www.nashville.gov/departments/parks/participants-code-conduct.
-Violations will result in immediate termination from the class without refund.
+Violations or abusive conduct will result in immediate termination from the class without refund.

 *Prices of courses are subject to change over time.